nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 #### What this RFC does NOT specify

 This RFC should NOT be understood as adding any form of `K`-colored traits.
 For now, the only example of a `K`-colored trait are the `async Fn*` traits introduced by [RFC #3668][].
 This RFC does not permit users to name an `async`-colored version of any other trait.
-But it does specify that if we support `async`-colored versions of other trait, they should use the syntax `async $TraitName`.
+It does however specify that *if* we support `async`-colored versions of other trait, they should use the syntax `async $TraitName`.
 For example, if and when we add support for an async version of the `Drop` trait, it should be named `async Drop`.
-Furthermore, if and when an RFC emerges from thej [the ongoing experimentation with const traits](#66792), that RFC should use the syntax `const $Trait`.
+Furthermore, if and when an RFC emerges from [the ongoing experimentation with const traits](#66792), that RFC should use the syntax `const $Trait`.

 ### `K`-colored types